EMF Protection for Your Home Office in Australia: A Complete Guide for Remote Workers (2026)

 Aulterra Whole House USB for Router and Home Wiring

 The Aulterra Whole House USB is designed specifically for the kind of distributed EMF environment a home creates.
-Plugged into a USB port on your router or into a wall socket, it works through the electrical wiring of your home to extend its neutralising effect across the broader electromagnetic environment, including the output of the router itself, the smart meter signal entering through your wiring, and the ambient fields created by the home's electrical circuit.
+Plugged into a wall outlet via a USB adaptor, it works through the electrical wiring of your home to extend its neutralising effect across the broader electromagnetic environment, including the output of the router itself, the smart meter signal entering through your wiring, and the ambient fields created by the home's electrical circuit.
+For the router, pair the USB with a Neutralizer Disc applied directly to the device.

 For home office workers, this is the product that addresses the EMF sources that device-specific discs cannot reach: the continuous broadcast of the router, the background hum of household wiring, and the pulsed signals from smart meters or nearby infrastructure.
 Pairing the Whole House USB with individual discs on your devices gives you genuinely layered EMF protection across both the point sources and the environmental background.